 Using Flax as an Egg Substitute

-There are two ways to use flax as an egg replacer.
+There are two ways to use flax seed as a vegan egg replacer.
 One is to use the whole ground flax meal dispersed in a liquid such as water, non-dairy milk or fruit juice and use it after it forms into a gel.
-The other, more involved way is to boil whole flax seeds with water which extracts the gel, strain the flax gel off then discard the flax seeds.
+The other, more involved way to use flax seed as an egg substitute is to boil whole flax seeds with water which extracts the gel, strain the flax gel off then discard the flax seeds.
 Each method has its benefits and drawbacks.
 Both methods are illustrated below.

 Flax Meal Egg Replacer Recipe